freedev/solr-legacy-docker/README.md

 solr-legacy
 ===========

 This project aims to help developers and newbies that would try an old version of Solr (pre ver.
-5.0) in a Docker Environment
+5.0) in a Docker environment

 ### Prerequisite for the installation

- * [install Docker lastest](https://docs.docker.com/engine/installation/) version or Docker for Desktop
+ * [install Docker](https://docs.docker.com/engine/installation/) latest version or Docker for Desktop

 ### Quick start